ab/marqueeify/README.md

 Marqueeify!
 ===========

-Sometimes you just need a little more marquee in your DOM.
+Sometimes you just need a little more marquee in your DOM. :trollface:

 Github and most sites won't allow javascript in links (for good reason).